awsdocs/amazon-redshift-developer-guide/doc_source/r_VACUUM_command.md

  TO *threshold* PERCENT
 A clause that specifies the threshold above which VACUUM skips the sort phase and the target threshold for reclaiming space in the delete phase\.
 The *sort threshold* is the percentage of total rows that are already in sort order for the specified table prior to vacuuming\.
 The *delete threshold* is the minimum percentage of total rows not marked for deletion after vacuuming\.
-Because VACUUM resorts the rows only when the percent of sorted rows in a table is less than the sort threshold, Amazon Redshift can often reduce VACUUM times significantly\.
+Because VACUUM re\-sorts the rows only when the percent of sorted rows in a table is less than the sort threshold, Amazon Redshift can often reduce VACUUM times significantly\.
 Similarly, when VACUUM isn't constrained to reclaim space from 100 percent of rows marked for deletion, it is often able to skip rewriting blocks that contain only a few deleted rows\.
 For example, if you specify 75 for *threshold*, VACUUM skips the sort phase if 75 percent or more of the table's rows are already in sort order\.
 For the delete phase, VACUUMS sets a target of reclaiming disk space such that at least 75 percent of the table's rows aren't marked for deletion following the vacuum\.
 The *threshold* value must be an integer between 0 and 100\.
 The default is 95\.
 If you specify a value of 100, VACUUM always sorts the table unless it's already fully sorted and reclaims space from all rows marked for deletion\.
 If you specify a value of 0, VACUUM never sorts the table and never reclaims space\.
 If you include the TO *threshold* PERCENT parameter, you must also specify a table name\.
 If a table name is omitted, VACUUM fails\.
 The TO *threshold* PERCENT parameter can't be used with REINDEX\.

+BOOST
+Runs the VACUUM command with additional resources, such as memory and disk space, as they're available\.
+With the BOOST option, VACUUM operates in one window and blocks concurrent deletes and updates for the duration of the VACUUM operation\.
+Running with the BOOST option contends for system resources, which might affect query performance\.
+Run the VACUUM BOOST when the load on the system is light, such as during maintenance operations\.
+Consider the following when using the BOOST option:
++ When BOOST is specified, the *table\_name* value is required\.
++ BOOST isn't supported with REINDEX\.
++ BOOST is ignored with DELETE ONLY\.

 ## Usage Notes<a name="r_VACUUM_usage_notes"></a>